Essential leadership Skills: Decision-making ·

 Another aspect of the decision-making is how inclusive the decision maker is.
 Does he let everyone to have a vote in the democratic way, or does he dictate the decisions without anyone else?
 For most business situations the sweet spot is in the middle, where the leader lets stakeholders to voice their opinion, and then decides by himself.

 The last important thing to remember is, that nothing starts without a decision.
 To be effective in execution, you need to first be effective in your decision-making.
+Decision making is truly an essential leadership skill, and it will separate the good leaders from the rest.

 There is a lot of information available for effective decision-making.
 If you feel that you need some additional help on becoming and effective decision maker, please seek out books such as Decisive: How to Make Better Choices in Life and Work by Dan Heath and Chip Heath, or How We Decide by Jonah Lehrer.